Go from Google, alternative to C++

 - Rob Pike, created the Plan 9 system for Bell.

-- Robert Griesemer has contributed to the V8 JavaScript compiler and GCC Chrome.
+- Robert Griesemer has contributed to the V8 JavaScript compiler, Chrome and GCC.

-Its goal is to stay as close as possible to the C language while significantly improving productivity.
+The goal of Go is to stay as close as possible to the C language while significantly improving productivity and replace it.

 Google says in the presentation:

-And it's true for its features, not for the syntax which dates exactly from 1969 and the B language!
+And it's true for its features, not for the syntax which dates exactly from 1969 and the B language, and with some borrowing from Pascal (1970)!

-Its syntax and the way it treats objects intend it primarily for system programmers as a replacement for C or C + +.
-It then allows more rapid development.
+Its syntax and the way it treats objects intend it primarily for programs on servers as a replacement to Perl, Python or PHP.
+It then allows both a fast development and quicker scripts.

-It may be used to make server software and for example to build a CMS and generates HTML pages.
-The golang.org site is made with Go.
+It may be used to make server software and for example to build a CMS and generates HTML pages, a field where it is superior to Python or Java.

 - No semi-colons required but to separated statements.